Skip to Content

 It's worth making sure your chosen vest has enough zipped pockets so you can safely stow your valuables.
 If you’re into hiking or trail running, it’s also important to check if you can add a quiver (an attachment for securely holding your poles).

-The verdict: Are hydration vests worth it?
+The verdict: are hydration vests worth it?

 Yes, a hydration vest is worth investing in, especially if you’re running or hiking long distances.

-Breathable, comfortable and highly adjustable, our winner, Myprotein's unisex hydration vest, is an excellent all-rounder.
 If you’re after something ultra lightweight and like the idea of a vest that’s specifically designed for women, may we suggest Osprey’s Dyna 1.5 design.

 Headshot of Priyankaa Joshi